-C. fornicata is a hermaphroditic gregarious species, which begins its benthic life as a low-motile male and become a sessile female.
+C. fornicata is a hermaphroditic gregarious species, which begins its benthic life as a low-motile male and then becomes a sessile female.
 Sessile adults form stacks of several non-moving individuals, while juveniles and small males (~10 mm) are motile (Coe, 1936).
-Adult females are suspension-feeders, but contrary to bivalves, they lack labial palp and showed no anatomical or functional potential for qualitative selection (Beninger et al., 2007).
-They form a food cord in a groove at the distal end of their gill filaments and ultimately catch this cord with their radula before ingesting it (Shumway et al., 2014).
-For the related species Crepidula fecunda, which exhibits ontogenic behavior changes comparable to those of C. fornicata, it has been demonstrated that newly settled individuals first adopt a grazing feeding mechanism and gradually shift to a suspension-feeding behaviour once their gill are fully developed (Montiel et al., 2005).
+Adult females are suspension-feeders, but contrary to bivalves, they lack labial palp and show no anatomical or functional potential for qualitative selection (Beninger et al., 2007).
+They form a food cord in a groove at the distal end of their gill filaments and ultimately catch their food with this cord with their radula before ingesting it (Shumway et al., 2014).
+For the related species Crepidula fecunda, which exhibits ontogenic behavior changes comparable to those of C. fornicata, it has been demonstrated that newly settled individuals first adopt a grazing feeding mechanism and gradually shift to a suspension-feeding behaviour once their gill is fully developed (Montiel et al., 2005).
 Young individuals are able to use both feeding mechanisms (i.e., grazing and suspension-feeding) during the motile phase of their life cycle (size < 28 mm), whereas females are exclusive suspension-feeders (Chaparro et al., 2002; Navarro and Chaparro, 2002).
-Such observations have also been suggested for C. fornicata but without further behavioral evidence nor quantitative measurements (Breton and Huriez, 2010; Yee and Padilla, 2015).
+Such a shifting feeding mode has also been suggested for C. fornicata albeit without further behavioral evidence nor quantitative measurements.
+Using stomach content analysis, isolated adults of C. fornicata have been found to graze their surrounding habitat (Breton and Huriez, 2010).
+Younger individuals were also observed near grazing tracks but not analyzed.
+By comparing the radula to body length ratio, Yee and Padilla (2015) found a more important role of the radula in small individuals (< 12.5 mm) and suggest a potential grazing behavior for those individuals.
+So, the relative contributions of the radula to feeding in different life stages of C. fornicata remain unclear (Shumway et al., 2014).

 Since C. fornicata often occurs in large densities (up to 2000 ind. m-²) on the seafloor with all ontogenic stages grouped in stacks (Guérin, 2004; Martin et al., 2006), one can expect strong intraspecific interactions for food.
 These interactions could be either facilitative or competitive depending on ontogenic feeding ecology.
-While purely suspension-feeding slipper limpets should compete for food among ontogenic stages, recent works suggested that younger individuals may be facilitated by adults, both via a higher substrate availability (de Montaudouin and Accolla, 2018) and through the grazing of microphytobenthic microalgae colonizing adult shells (Androuin et al., 2018).
-Given that C. fornicata often proliferates on muddy and turbid habitats with high suspended inorganic load, grazing behavior of motile males could also prevent the overloading of their digestive tract with inert matter of low nutritional quality (Navarro and Chaparro, 2002).
+While purely suspension-feeding slipper limpets should compete for food among ontogenic stages, recent works suggested that younger individuals may be facilitated by adults, both via a higher substrate availability (de Montaudouin and Accolla, 2018) and through the grazing of microphytobenthic biofilm colonizing adult shells (Androuin et al., 2018).
+In winter, when food is less available in the bay of Brest for suspension-feeders (Lavaud et al., 2018; Chatterjee et al., 2013), grazing may help young slipper limpets to avoid intraspecific competition for food.
+Moreover, C. fornicata often proliferates on muddy and turbid habitats with high suspended inorganic load, thus grazing behavior could also prevent the overloading of their digestive tract with inert matter of low nutritional quality (Navarro and Chaparro, 2002).
+Investigating the relationship (facilitation vs. competition) between age classes in a fecund invasive species like C. fornicata is crucial to better understand its population dynamic and so the consequences for the surrounding habitat.